The high quality and standard of BSM tuition plus the 100+ years of BSM's experience at Elaine's Driving School's private school prices!

 How to bring the price of a lesson down even further

-When you block book 10 hours you automatically receive a discount.
+When you advance book 10 hours you automatically receive a discount.
 This brings the price down of a driving lesson even more.
-If you block book ten hours with Elaine’s Driving School (5 lessons) the price is £200.
+If you block book ten hours with Elaine’s Driving School (5 lessons) the price is £225.

 The total hours needed to pass your test according to the Government (see below) is around 47 hours of professional tuition.
-With this discount and, for example, 50 hours tuition at £22 per hour, you will save £100 off the total amount to pass your test!
+With this discount and, for example, 50 hours tuition at £22.50 per hour, you will save a whopping £100 off the total amount to pass your test!
 It really does add up!

 How many hours does it take to pass the practical test?